cellml/libcellml/docs/tutorials/tutorial3/tutorial3_cpp.rst

       the function is :code:`addUnits` (plural), and it takes as argument the *reference* of the combined units (eg: :code:`ms`)

-.. container:: nb

-    **Gotcha**  When you specify the :code:`Units` for a :code:`Variable` using its name then you must call the :code:`Model::linkUnits()` function **before** validating the model.
-If you don't, you're likely to see errors reporting missing units, when those units do exist.

 .. container:: dothis

     **3.e** Add the units to their variables using :code:`myVariable->setUnits(myUnits)`.
 Add the units to the model using :code:`myModel->addUnits(myUnits)`.

+.. container:: nb

+    **Gotcha**  When you specify the :code:`Units` for a :code:`Variable` using its name then you may need to call the :code:`Model::linkUnits()` function before validating the model.
+If you see errors related to missing units which do in fact exist, then a call to the :code:`Model::linkUnits()` function is needed.

 .. container:: dothis